Nicholas Barr

 (with Peter Diamond)

-- Social Security Reform in China: Issues and Options, Policy Study of the China Economic Research and Advisory Programme, January 2005
+Policy Study of the China Economic Research and Advisory Programme, January 2005

 - The Economics of the Welfare State, 4th edition, Oxford University Press and Stanford University Press, 2004.